 If you want to quickly access and view your documents on the platform, Opera will connect you to your Google account within milliseconds.
-The built-in ad blocker helps the browser load webpage faster.
-Opera uses very little computer processing power allowing your machine to direct resources where they are most needed.
+The built-in ad blocker helps to reduce the webpage loading time.

 If you use Google Docs for work and business purposes, you want to make sure nobody can access your documents.
 This is where Opera’s excellent security and privacy options come into action.

 The integrated messengers allow you to quickly connect with your colleagues and inform them about important changes you made on shared documents.

-All these features ensure that your experience with Google Docs on UR Browser will be flawless and we encourage you to give it a try.
-Download it and see for yourself.Editor's recommendation
+All these features ensure that your experience with Google Docs on UR browser will be flawless and we encourage you to give it a try.
+Download it and see for yourself.

-The wide range of customization options available allow you to tailor the way it looks, and you can also choose from an incredibly wide range of extensions.
+The wide range of customization options available allows you to tailor the way it looks, and also to choose from an incredibly wide range of extensions.

 This gives you the power to extend Chrome’s capabilities to fit your needs with just a few clicks.

-The built-in privacy settings are not as extensive as the ones found in Chrome or UR Browser, but you can still browse the internet securely if you add some extensions.
+The built-in privacy settings are not as extensive as the ones found in Chrome or UR browser, but you can still browse the Internet securely if you add some extensions.

 Because Firefox doesn’t have a built-in ad-blocker, you will need to download a third-party add-on to make sure your working process doesn’t get interrupted.